eevee/idchoppers/README.md

 # idchoppers

-idchoppers is a Rust library for parsing and manipulating WAD files and other data associated with classic Doom and Doom-era games.
+idchoppers is a Rust library and command-line tool for parsing and manipulating WAD files and other data associated with classic Doom and Doom-era games.

 The idea is to get all this stuff done once and for all in a safe, fast language that everything else can bind to.
 (Don't @ me with that xkcd strip.)
+I intend to provide C, C++, and Python bindings eventually.

 It is **extremely** unfinished and a work in progress, unless I get bored with it, in which case it's not.
 I never finish anything.
 Sorry.
 (It does help if people show continued active interest, ahem.)